JetBrains/projector-docker/README.md

 - https://download.jetbrains.com/python/pycharm-professional-2019.3.4.tar.gz

 If you want to try other distribution, click "Other versions" on an [IDE download page](https://www.jetbrains.com/idea/download/) and copy a link to a `tar.gz` file.
 Please ensure that you select `tar.gz` **with JBR**, not without.

-There is an issue with IDEs of version 2020.1: you can't run them if you do a fresh start of an IDE.
-However, if you manage to place config dir to a correct place so IDE opens a project at start, there is no error.
-We have a ticket [PRJ-78](https://youtrack.jetbrains.com/issue/PRJ-78) for fixing launching of 2020.1.

 ## FAQ
 **Q**: Can I somehow **secure** my **connection**?